fmalmeida/MpGAP/docs/manual.rst

    * - ``--pacbio_all_bam_path``
      - N
      - NA
+     - | Path to all subreads.bam files for the given reads (can be '\*.bam')
+       | In order to nextflow properly use it, one needs to store all the data, from all the cells in one single directory and set the filepath as "some/data/\*bam".
-     - Path to all subreads.bam files for the given reads.
-Whenever set, the pipeline will execute a polishing step with VarianCaller through arrow.
-Arrow is supported for PacBio Sequel data and RS data with the P6-C4 chemistry.
+       | Whenever set, the pipeline will execute a polishing step with VarianCaller through arrow.
+       | Arrow is supported for PacBio Sequel data and RS data with the P6-C4 chemistry.

    * - ``--genomeSize``
      - Y (for Canu and Flye assemblers)